videolan/x265/doc/reST/cli.rst

 .. option:: --idr-recovery-sei, --no-idr-recoveery-sei
     Emit RecoveryPoint info as sei in bitstream for each IDR frame.
 Default disabled.

+.. option:: --single-sei, --no-single-sei
+    Emit SEI messages in a single NAL unit instead of multiple NALs.
+Default disabled.
+    When HRD SEI is enabled the HM decoder will throw a warning.

 DCT Approximations
 =================